LMArena 2026: Live AI Model Rankings (Claude vs GPT-5 vs Gemini)

 |---|---|---|---|

 Coding ELO and overall ELO are separate scales.
-118K+ votes in coding category as of January 2026.
+The coding category has well over 100K votes as of June 2026.

 For objective coding benchmarks (not just user preference), see our SWE-bench leaderboard guide.